WELCOME TO INDEPENDENT CATTLEMEN’S ASSOCIATION!

 The ICA provided representation for the average Texas rancher.
 Since then, the association has grown from a small assembly to a grassroots organization that represents thousands of agricultural families.

-Today, ICA is doing better than ever under the leadership of the association’s 15th President, Paul Looney of Mineral, Texas.
 The ICA state headquarters office is located in Lockhart, where the 37 volunteer state directors and officers meet on a regular basis to discuss hot topics facing the cattle industry.

 In The News